pamela-gatica/student-health-flask-app/README.md

 - Deploy the application (e.g., Render, Railway, or Heroku)

 ## Author

-Pamela Gatica
+**Pamela Gatica**
 Data Analytics Student | Background in Psychology & HR

+- Interested in data analytics, backend development, and data-driven applications
+- Currently building portfolio projects combining Python, data, and web development
 ## Final Note
 This project is part of my journey into data analytics and backend development, focusing on transforming raw data into accessible and meaningful insights through simple web applications.